Abhimanyu0904/HyperTasks/SPEC.md

 - Sign Up a user:

-  - A user can be a student, faculty, or administration
+  - A user can be a student, faculty
   - One user type can only view the requests of the same user type, and thus show support for requests from the same user type.
-Administration type role can only view the confirmed requests for both types but not see unconfirmed requests for either type.
+University type role can only view the confirmed requests for both types but not see unconfirmed requests for either type.
 Only they can update the status of a request.

 - TODO: Add any more as application progresses